 Any right-thinking robot ought to know what you mean when you say simply

 homing in on the part that distinguishes one from another.
 If a robot can’t do this, it risks being kicked into the “noncompliant” bin: “Oh, duh, I had no idea you meant me when you said ‘Knowledge’, I’ve only been taught to recognize my full name, ‘The Knowledge AI’.”
 Lesson: As we all know, never attribute to malice that which can be adequately explained by stupidity.

 Or take the timer, which can accompany your “Disallow:” lines:

 meaning “Please space your requests at least three seconds apart.”
 Simple, straightforward, reasonable.
 The Googlebot knowingly ignores it—they’d prefer that you make your preferences known in Search Console—so you can hardly hold it against other robots if they disregard it as well.

 There’s one more common-sense rule that robots have to follow if they expect to be allowed in: have a name.
 There’s not much point to asking for robots.txt if you’re going around calling yourself Firefox/10 or Chrome/41.

 A final note: Often people talk about “blocking” some robot in robots.txt.
 This is wrong.
-The robots.txt file is, as the .txt extension should tell you, purely an informational text file.
+As the .txt extension should tell you, robots.txt is purely an informational text file.
 It has no enforcement power; it’s just like pinning a sign to a door saying “No Admittance” or “Employees Only”.
 If you really need to prevent someone from entering, you need to install a deadbolt.
 Details will depend on your server type and—as always—on your individual needs and preferences.

 If you are just joining us . . . these are the terms I assume you know: